kaustubhduddala/Resample2/README.md

 > audio sample (no seriously, 5764 segments at an average of 30 seconds per iteration -- you do the math).
 That to me is not viable at the moment so I'm pausing development until I can
 > figure out what's going on.
 Feel free to put in a PR if you can figure it out.

-## Resample2 – Desktop Shell for an AI Audio Separation Tool
+## Resample2 – AIO Web Audio Downloading and Neural Network Based Stem Separation Application

 Resample2 is intended to become a cross‑platform desktop application for stem separation (vocals, drums, bass, instruments, etc.).